Clemzerdu75/Hypertube/README.md

 3rd and last project of the Web Branch of 42.
 Hypertube is a streaming website based on the bittorrent protocole.
 After the user has authenticated, he is able to choose from our 14 000 film reference && 3000 shows.

 ### Features
-Automatic scrapping of external API (CRON) every day with a custom database switch system Live streaming watch the torrent as it is still downloading.
+- Automatic scrapping of external API (CRON) every day with a custom database switch system
+- Live streaming watch the torrent as it is still downloading.
-On the fly transcoding for the files with no supported extensions (ffmpeg) Fully customized player controls.
+- On the fly transcoding for the files with no supported extensions (ffmpeg)
+- Fully customized player controls.
-Non-blocking download management.
+- Non-blocking download management.
+- Experimental UX.
+- Readable and clear UI.

 ## Usage
 Just go the the api folder and run `npm i` You can now just `run npm run dev` and you're ready to go.

 Note that you need to have ffmpeg installed to make the website work with many extensions.
 Be sure you have it installed locally.

++ you will need MongoDb install on your computer (you can install it [here](https://docs.mongodb.com/manual/administration/install-community/) )

 __NB:__ This project has only a pedagogic goal, it is not meant for production as this would cause a lot of copyright problems